stackhpc/capi-helm-fluxcd-config/README.md

 [capi-helm-charts documentation](https://github.com/azimuth-cloud/capi-helm-charts/tree/main/charts/openstack-cluster#openid-connect-authentication).

-If the `oidc` key is present in the cluster's config map during the bootstrap process, then an additional `kubeconfig-oidc` file will be written along side the cluster-admin kubeconfig.
+If the `oidc` key is present in the cluster's config map during the bootstrap process, then an additional `kubeconfig-oidc` file will be written alongside the cluster-admin kubeconfig.
 Unlike the admin version, the OIDC kubeconfig can be safely added to git and shared with other cluster users.
 When another user passes this kubeconfig to `kubectl` a browser window will be opened to allow them to sign in to the configured OIDC provider and be granted access to the cluster.